The Word Cloud on the Book Cover

-I created the word cloud on the cover of “Learn R: As a Language” using an R script that takes as input the file for the book index, as generated when creating the PDF from the LaTeX source files.
-This input file contained quite a lot of additional information, like font changes and page numbers that needed to be stripped into a clean list of words.
-Only later I realized that it would have been easier to produce a cleaner word list to start with.
-So, I here present the revised code.
-This is actually tested with the book files to work.
-If you want to do something similar for your own book, report or thesis you can easily edit the code
+I created the word clouds on the covers of both editions of “Learn R: As a Language” using an R script that takes as input the file with the R objects and functions included in the R index of the books.
+The index file was generated when creating the PDF from the LaTeX source files as an word list as simple of possible, not printed as part of the book but including the same terms.
+This input file still contained some additional information, like page numbers that needed to be stripped into a clean list of words.
+I here present the R used code for the 2nd edition.
+If you want to do something similar for your own book, report or thesis you can easily reuse this code after some edits.

 Wordcloud on book cover